 Martha Washington Geranium can be incredibly beautiful given the right conditions and is worth the effort to master its care.

-Unlike other Pelargoniums, Martha Washington Geraniums are first and foremost an indoor plant that makes an attractive display on a porch, patio, or in a container.
+Unlike other regal Pelargoniums, Martha Washington Geraniums are, first and foremost, an indoor plant that makes an attractive display on a porch, patio, or in a container.